 2010 was a year of celebration for the citizens of Kenya, and brought much-needed advances in the country’s governance system.
-The replacement of the 1963 Independence Constitution with the new Constitution of Kenya 2010 signified the end of a centralised government and brought with it the promise of a devolved system.
-The people of Kenya would, for the first time, have a legal framework to enforce devolution and to encourage public participation in the management of public funds and resources.
+Replacing the 1963 Independence Constitution with the new Constitution of Kenya 2010 signified the end of a centralised government.
+Moreover, brought with it the promise of a devolved system.
+The people would, for the first time, have a legal framework to enforce devolution and end poverty in Kenya.
+Equally important, the constitution would encourage public participation in the management of public funds and resources.

 Public participation sits at the heart of the Constitution as a national value.
 It is key to promoting transparency, accountability, and efficient service delivery.

 But change has been slow.
 Although county governments were formally established under the 2010 Constitution, devolution was only rolled out in March 2013.
-Furthermore, according to a report by Transparency International Kenya, most of the country’s 47 counties are still struggling, six years later, to implement effective public participation mechanisms under the new law.
+Furthermore, according to a report by Transparency International Kenya, most struggling with poverty, six years later.
+The county governments have not successfully implemented effective public participation mechanisms under the new law.

 What does Public Participation look like?

 According to the Uraia Trust, a donor-funded civic education program in Kenya, there are eight stages of public participation that are divided into three overarching categories.
 These are based on Sherry Arnstein’s “Ladder of Citizen Participation”.
 Within the following text, ‘leaders’ refers to local elected representatives.

 Category 1: Non-participation

 This is the lowest form of public participation.
 “Non-participatory” signifies a scenario in which citizens are neither consulted on their priorities, nor considered in decision–making.

 The non-participation category consists of two stages:

 Stage 1 is Manipulation.
 Through the use of propaganda, issued by leaders, citizens are manipulated into thinking that public participation is taking place.
 However, in reality, the citizens are not playing any part in decision–making.